nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 trgTab2 = juliusToRTable julius2
 trgTab3 = juliusToRTable julius3
 ```
-where julius1, julius2 and julius3 are the equivalent Julius expressions behind each target RTable.
+where julius1, julius2 and julius3 are the corresponding Julius expressions behind each target RTable.
 Remember that: *each Julius expression is essentially (input RTables + ETL logic)*.
 The necessary input RTables for each Julius expression, are clearly stated in the middle column named "ETL Design", in the table above, but also can be seen in Fig 1.
-The next step is to order the evaluation of the Julius expressions, in such a way, that the input RTable requirements of each one are met.
+The next step is to order the evaluation of the Julius expressions, in such a way that the input RTable requirements of each one are met.
 This can be depicted in Fig. 2.

 ![julius_ordering](./etl_code_example2.jpg)
 Fig 2.
 Evaluation order of Julius expressions according to input RTable requirements

-In Fig 2, we can see that each target RTable is created by the evaluation of a specific Julius expression (denoted with a bold black arrow).
+In Fig 2, we can see that each target RTable is created by the evaluation of a specific Julius expression (denoted by a bold black arrow).
 At the bottom of the figure, we can see the evaluation order of the three Julius expressions.
-First we evaluate julius1, since its input requirements are just a source RTable and has no dependency to other Julius expression evaluation.
+First we evaluate julius1, since its input requirements are just a source RTable and has no dependency to other Julius expression evaluations.
 Then, we proceed with julius2, which requires the result of the evaluation of julius1.
 Finally, we evaluate julius3, which requires both the evaluation of the other two.

 Now  we can state our second guiding rule for writing ETL code in Haskell and Julius: